LaMar Hasbrouck: Local, State, and National Public Health Leadership

-In 2012, Governor Pat Quinn nominated Hasbrouck to be the Director of the Illinois Department of Public Health.
-He was confirmed by the Illinois Senate on May 17, 2012, as the 17th Director for one of the state’s oldest agencies, first organized in 1877.
-From 2012 to 2015, Hasbrouck was a member of the Governor’s Health Innovation and Transformation (GOHIT) team responsible for implementing the Affordable Care Act, expanded Medicaid coverage, and other reforms throughout the state.
-Hasbrouck directed statewide responses to several flu outbreaks, the Middle East respiratory syndrome (MERS), and was co-chair for the state’s Ebola Task Force.
-Hasbrouck stepped down in early 2015 after Governor Quinn’s reelection loss.
+Prior to his work at NACCHO, Hasbrouck was appointed by Governor Pat Quinn as the Director of the Illinois Department of Public Health (IDPH) in 2012, becoming the 17th leader of one of the state's oldest health agencies.
+During his time in this position, he actively contributed to the Governor's Health Innovation and Transformation (GOHIT) team, dedicated to implementing the Affordable Care Act and expanding Medicaid coverage across the state.
+He directed statewide responses to various public health challenges, including flu outbreaks, the Middle East respiratory syndrome (MERS), and served as co-chair of the state's Ebola Task Force.
+Hasbrouck concluded his role in early 2015 following the governor's reelection loss.